Indium tin oxide

 Indium tin oxide (ITO) is a ternary composition of indium, tin and oxygen in varying proportions.
 Depending on the oxygen content, it can be described as either a ceramic or an alloy.
-Indium tin oxide is typically encountered as an oxygen-saturated composition with a formulation of 74% In, 18% Sn, and 8% O by weight.
+Indium tin oxide is typically encountered as an oxygen-saturated composition with a formulation of 74% In, 8% Sn, and 18% O by weight.
 Oxygen-saturated compositions are so typical that unsaturated compositions are termed oxygen-deficient ITO.
 It is transparent and colorless in thin layers, while in bulk form it is yellowish to gray.
-In the infrared region of the spectrum it acts as a metal-like mirror.
+Thin-film ITO deposited for use in the infrared can act as a dielectric mirror.

-Indium tin oxide is one of the most widely used transparent conducting oxides because of its electrical conductivity and optical transparency, the ease with which it can be deposited as a thin film, and its chemical resistance to moisture.
+Indium tin oxide is one of the most widely used transparent conducting oxides, not just for its electrical conductivity and optical transparency, but also for the ease with which it can be deposited as a thin film, as well as its chemical resistance to moisture.
 As with all transparent conducting films, a compromise must be made between conductivity and transparency, since increasing the thickness and increasing the concentration of charge carriers increases the film's conductivity, but decreases its transparency.

 Thin films of indium tin oxide are most commonly deposited on surfaces by physical vapor deposition.
 Often used is electron beam evaporation, or a range of sputter deposition techniques.